-Tag archive for: Maieutics
+Tag Archive for: Maieutics

 JPO 2023

-Once again this year, the Faculty of Medicine will open its doors on its campuses in Nîmes and Montpellier (Arnaud De Villeneuve) for a day on Saturday, February 11, 2023.
-This day will be an opportunity for our future students to meet our professors, our academic staff, and our students currently enrolled in medical and paramedical programs.
+Once again this year, the Faculty of Medicine will open its doors at its campuses in Nîmes and Montpellier (Arnaud De Villeneuve) for a one-day event on Saturday, February 11, 2023.
+This event will give our prospective students the opportunity to meet our faculty, our academic advisors, and our current students enrolled in medical and paramedical programs.

 A day exploring our two main campuses

-Open to everyone, including parents, high school students, and students considering a change of direction, this event will be held on our two main campuses from 10 a.m. to 4 p.m.:
+Open to everyone—parents, high school students, and college students looking to change their major—this event will be held on our two main campuses from 10 a.m. to 4 p.m.:

-Add Content here
+Add content here

 MONTPELLIER CAMPUS